MSc/Postgraduate Diploma Science Communication

 You are guided throughout this course by the following core staff:

-In recent years, speakers visited the course from the British Science Association, the BBC Natural History Unit, the Bristol Natural History Consortium, the Pervasive Media Studio, Nature, and a range of science communication consultancies, universities and research councils, both UK and International.
+In recent years, speakers visited the course from the British Science Association, the BBC Natural History Unit, the Natural History Consortium, the Pervasive Media Studio, Nature, and a range of science communication consultancies, universities and research councils, both in the UK and overseas.

-Some modules offer field trips, recently these have included visits to We The Curious, M Shed and The Wellcome Trust.
+Some modules offer field trips.
+Recently these have included visits to Aerospace Bristol, Bristol Museum and Art Gallery, M Shed and We the Curious.

 Careers / Further study

-Throughout the course, we'll encourage you to develop the professional skills to help you secure employment or research positions.
+Throughout the course, we'll encourage you to develop the professional skills that'll help you secure employment or research positions.
 Successful employment for our graduates is essential to this course's success.

 To help you achieve your career goals we offer the following opportunities:

 - Learning Lab placements - Designed in collaboration with our students and host organisations.
-In recent years, students have been placed with BBC Focus Magazine, MS Research and Science City Bristol.
+In recent years, students have been placed with BBC Science Focus Magazine, TV production company Films@59 and Select Science.

 - External Science Communication project - As part of the project module, you can apply for a project working with an external organisation.
-In the past students have worked with organisations including Meningitis UK, the British Science Association, the British Geological Survey and the Green Man Festival.
+In the past students have worked with organisations including, the British Science Association, the British Geological Survey and the Green Man Festival.

 - Dedicated careers sessions - From the outset, you have access to sessions that help you build your skills and experience with specific careers in mind.
 For example, We The Curious provides a session for you to find out about volunteering with them.

-- The Postgraduate Science Communication Student Blackboard - This is a key way we inform you about voluntary, placement and paid job opportunities.
-After graduation, you can keep in touch with the team and other graduates on our LinkedIn group.
+- The Postgraduate Science Communication Student Blackboard - Through this virtual learning environment we inform you about voluntary, placement and paid job opportunities.
+Employers contact us to advertise job opportunities with our students.
+After graduation, you can keep in touch with the team and other graduates as well as learning about job opportunities through on our LinkedIn group.

 Comments from local employers